 Welcome to Year 9

-Loxford aims to provide all of our students with appropriate guidance and academic preparation in order to be successful whilst gaining real life experiences.
-A positive relationship between school and home is integral to the success of all students; it is therefore imperative that parents and carers feel free to contact the school and speak to myself (Ms Charlton) or Mrs Kaur regarding any concerns.
-In addition, you may receive courtesy calls from us in order to build a better relationship between you, your child and the Year 9 team.
+We believe that a positive relationship between school, student and home is integral to the success of all students, therefore it is essential that parents and carers contact the school and speak to the Achievement Team Leader and/or the Year Care Team regarding any concerns.
+In addition, you may receive courtesy calls from us in order to inform you of your child’s progress and achievement.
+Communication is a vital part of building a strong relationship between you, your child and the Year 9 team.
 There are always various opportunities throughout the year for parents to come and see us; please take advantage of getting to know your child’s in-school support network.

-Students are set homework on a weekly basis; this should be completed without exception.
+Students are set homework on a weekly basis across all their subjects; this should be completed without exception.
 As parents and carers, it is important to provide children with a quiet and safe environment in which this can be done.
-In school, students can take advantage of the school library where there are various resources to enhance their learning.
+Please do also keep an eye on their homework diaries and sign these off weekly once the homework has been completed.
+In school, students can take advantage of the school library where there are a wealth of resources to enhance their learning and depth of knowledge.
 As an award winning Reading School, we insist that all students have a reading book with them every day.
-We read together regularly in afternoon registration and during English lessons, especially on Thursday when we take part in Whole School Reading.
-Improving reading skills is an essential part of our curriculum and allows students to develop a greater sense of the wider world.
+We read together regularly in afternoon registration and during English lessons, especially on Thursday when Loxford School takes part in Whole School Reading.
+Improving reading skills is a fundamental part of our curriculum and allows students, not only, to improve and expand their vocabulary to aid their academic writing but also to gain a deeper insight of the wider world.

 Year 9 offers a wealth of opportunities to develop not only academically but as individuals in the school community and beyond.
-Our year team have demonstrated a willingness to learn and to work within the community.
-Our extracurricular programmes will allow students to be involved in activities that will improve their practical application of their learned achievements.
+Our extracurricular programmes will allow students to be involved in activities that will improve their skills and apply their learned achievements.
 As students grow older, it is important that they develop their own sense of moral purpose and integrate into the local community fully and appropriately.

 I look forward to working in partnership with you to ensure the achievement of your children.